All comparisonsTask Managers

 Trello

-ClickUp fails first because configuration options exceed task needs.
+ClickUp fails first because it breaks when configuration options exceed task needs.

 Verdict